lucaspiller/twerl/README.md

 # Twerl

-An Erlang client for the Twitter streaming API.
+An Erlang client for the Twitter Streaming API.

 ## Usage